zazzel/node-get/README.md

-# node-get
+# get

-`node-get` is a slightly higher-level HTTP client for nodejs.
+`get` is a slightly higher-level HTTP client for nodejs.

 ## Installation

-    npm install node-get
+    npm install get

-node-get has no dependencies.
+get has no dependencies.

 ## Features